bhuvi723/churn-rate-prediction/README.md

 - `iframe_figures/` 📁: This file consists images of optuna analysis visualizations.
 - `main.py` 🌐: Streamlit app python file for deploying the model.
 - `requirements.txt` 📄: List of dependencies required to run the project.
-- `README.md` 📄: This file, providing an overview of the project.
+- `README.md` 📄: This file provides an overview of the project.

 ## 🚀 Getting Started